halelitzhaki/custom-shell-interpreter/README.md

 ## Project Structure

-- `src/`: Contains the source code files for the shell implementation.
+- `myshell.c`: Source code for the shell implementation.
-- `include/`: Header files.
+- `source.h`: The source code header file.
 - `Makefile`: Facilitates the build process.
 - `README.md`: Provides an overview and instructions for the project.